surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.19.2 =

+2015/12/16 - Added a new "Essential Settings" page.
+Added encoding of special / foreign characters in URL meta tag values.

 = 3.19.0 =

 2015/12/14 - Added a new Google / Schema "Author Name Format" option.
 Additional schema and JSON improvements, including new JSON filter hooks.

-= 3.18.1 =

-2015/12/11 - Enabled all fields in the Social Settings metabox when editing a non-auto-draft Post / Page.

-= 3.18.0 =

-2015/12/09 - Added a new "Schema Item Type by Post Type" option, improved head HTML element checks in theme templates, refactored the post, user, and taxonomy meta code.